An Xiangyi: Personal life

-An was born on 24 December 2006, in Beijing, China to parents, Zhang Aijun and An Longhe.
+An was born on 24 December 2006, in Beijing, China to parents, An Longhe and Zhang Aijun.
 She was originally supposed to be named An Yibing, but Zhang changed her name to be similar to that of champion skaters such as Yuka Sato and Shizuka Arakawa.
 An is often nicknamed "Nini" by friends and skating fans.

 In addition to figure skating, An also practices various forms of dance as well as rhythmic gymnastics, the latter which she says helps with her figure skating by increasing her flexibility.
 Due to time spent alternating between practicing and resting, An was homeschooled.
 An eventually became a student at Beijing 101 Middle School.
 As hobbies, she enjoys cooking and painting, and is her own nutritionist.
 She also has three pet cats.

 As An's mother is buddhist and taught her buddhist concepts, An likens her continued personal development to sadhana.

 An has named American women's singles skater, Amber Glenn, as an inspiration to her due to Glenn remaining competitive with the top skaters in the world while in her mid- to late- twenties.